 Molly returned to her work at a daycare, and Bobby trudged through the days as an assistant supervisor of facility management at Oklahoma State University.
 When the couple learned that the girlfriend of their estranged son was pregnant, and unsure who the father was, their grief was still too overwhelming to even worry about it.

 In October 2006, a couple brought a 15-month old foster child into Molly’s class.
-He had been taken by DHS after he was found roaming the streets in a diaper.

 “He walked in and grabbed my heart,” Molly recalled, “and I had no idea why.”